DanielRAM0320/DanielRAM0320/README.md

 - 👋 Hi, I’m @DanielRAM0320
 - 👀 I’m interested in Learn New Subjects
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Java,Python,C
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me danram2828@gmail.com